 Get the Recipe: Pasta alla Sorrentina

-- 3 Tbsp extra-virgin olive oil, plus more for drizzling
+- 3 Tablespoons extra-virgin olive oil, plus more for drizzling

 - 3-4 cloves garlic, roughly sliced (not too thin)